Kichiyaki/terraform-provider-woodpecker/docs/data-sources/repository.md

 - `allow_deployments` (Boolean) Enables a pipeline to be started with the deploy event from a successful pipeline.
 - `allow_pull_requests` (Boolean) Enables handling webhook's pull request event.
 If disabled, then pipeline won't run for pull requests.
+- `approval_allowed_users` (Set of String) the list of users who's pipelines never require an approval
 - `avatar_url` (String) the repository's avatar URL
 - `cancel_previous_pipeline_events` (Set of String) Enables to cancel pending and running pipelines of the same event and context before starting the newly triggered one (push, tag, pull_request, deployment).
 - `clone_url` (String) the URL to clone repository
 - `config_file` (String) The path to the pipeline config file or folder.
-By default it is left empty which will use the following configuration resolution .woodpecker/*.yml -> .woodpecker/*.yaml -> .woodpecker.yml -> .woodpecker.yaml.
+By default, it is left empty which will use the following configuration resolution .woodpecker/*.yml -> .woodpecker/*.yaml -> .woodpecker.yml -> .woodpecker.yaml.
 - `default_branch` (String) the name of the default branch
 - `forge_id` (Number) the forge's id
 - `forge_remote_id` (String) the unique identifier for the repository on the forge